 The United States of America is an incredibly diverse country.
 There are quite literally too many reasons to list that someone might want to visit the USA, but since you are reading this article, you’ve obviously got at least one of your own.

-So, lets go through all the information you need to make your first trip to the United States a memorable one.
+So, let’s go through all the information you need to make your first trip to the United States memorable.

 An Introduction to the United States of America